lifepointchurch/lifepoint.github.io/upward.md

 **REGISTRATION IS OPEN**

-Registration for the Fall 2022 season is open to grades 1st-6th - including kindergartner’s born before 6/30/16.
+Registration for the fall 2022 season is open to grades 1st-6th - including kindergartner’s born before 6/30/16.